danedabomb/BallisticMissileDefenseStrategy/README.md

 # BallisticMissileDefenseStrategy
 BMD Strategy: Towards Optimal Interceptor Allocation report for CS238 at Stanford.
-Worked with James Myerson and Galle Smagghe.
+Worked with James Myerson and Gaëlle Smagghe.

 Methods Used:
 - Baseline Heuristic: launch 2 interceptors at each incoming missile